apioo/fusio/public/help/action/condition.md

      Returns the count of requests for the app and the route of the current day
  * `app`
    * `isAnonymous()`
-     Returns a boolean whether the request is authorized or not
+     Returns a boolean whether the app is authenticated
    * `getId()`
      Returns the id of the app or null
    * `getUserId()`